 BSS transition management request

 An AP that supports BSS transition management shall respond to a BSS Transition Management Query frame with a BSS Transition Management Request frame.
 The AP may send an unsolicited BSS Transition Management Request frame to a non-AP STA at any time if the non-AP STA indicates in the Extended Capabilities element that it support BSS transition management; otherwise the AP shall not send an unsolicited BSS Transition Management Request frame to the STA.
-The AP may transmit a group addressed BSS Transition Management Request frame to associated non-AP STAs if all associated non-AP STAs support the BSS transition management; otherwise the AP shall not transmit a group addressed BSS Transition Management Request frame.
+[2220]The AP may transmit a group addressed BSS Transition Management Request frame if at least one associated non-AP STA supports BSS transition management; otherwise the AP shall not transmit a group addressed BSS Transition Management Request frame.
 When the BSS Transition Management Request frame is transmitted as a group addressed frame, a receiving non-AP STA shall not respond with a BSS Transition Management Response frame.
 A non-AP STA that supports BSS transition management shall respond to an individually addressed BSS Transition Management Request frame with a BSS Transition Management Response frame.

 TGm editor: Please modify this subclause as follows.